Identification

 Who was impacted by this update?

-Websites that were known for rapidly publishing new content saw a potential benefit, as Google's enhanced crawling and indexing speed meant their content could appear in search results more quickly than before.
+Websites that were known for rapidly publishing new content saw a potential benefit.
+Google's better crawling and indexing speed allowed their fresh content to show up faster in search results.

-This was especially impactful for news sites, blogs, or any sites that regularly added new content.
+This was really impactful for news sites, blogs, and other sites adding new stuff regularly.

 On the other hand, websites that were used to get a boost from the "freshness" factor in the old system might have felt an indirect negative impact.